nats-io/stan.go/README.md

 ### Durable Queue Groups

 As described above, for non durable queue subsribers, when the last member leaves the group, that group is removed.
-A Durable Queue Group allows you to have all member leave but still maintain state.
+A durable queue group allows you to have all members leave but still maintain state.
 When a member re-joins, it starts at the last position in that group.

 #### Creating a Durable Queue Group

-Similar to normal queue group, but use `DurableName` option to specify durability.
+A durable queue group is created in a similar manner as that of a standard queue group, except the `DurableName` option must be used to specify durability.

 ```go
 sc.QueueSubscribe("foo", "bar", qcb, stan.DurableName("dur"))